Canon M100 vs Nikon P900

 - Longer lasting: Gets more shots (360 versus 295) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More heavily discounted: Has been around for much longer (launched in March 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the M100 is the clear winner of the match-up (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M100 emerges as the winner of the contest (14 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M100 and the Nikon P900 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.